Keane, McCarthy and a divided nation: Ireland's 'Princess Diana moment' at World Cup 2002

 In Manchester on May 27 – just five days before Ireland’s first World Cup game for eight years, against Cameroon in Niigata – Keane had agreed to an interview with national broadcaster RTE.
 The captain’s initial decision for doing so was to set the record straight about what exactly happened on May 23, in the ballroom of Saipan’s Hyatt Hotel.
 There, a volcanic dispute between Keane and manager Mick McCarthy had seen Ireland’s most dominant player sent home.

 The parting shot has become legendary in its own right.
-It arrived after a decade of resentment between the pair – and one long and uneasy truce – had given way to Keane publicly criticising preparations, McCarthy confronting him about it in front of the rest of the squad while apparently mentioning the timing of certain injuries, and the captain detonating.
+It arrived after a decade of resentment between the pair – and one long and uneasy truce – had given way to Keane publicly criticising preparations, McCarthy confronting him about it in front of the squad while apparently mentioning the timing of certain injuries, and the captain detonating.

 If World Cup camp cabin fever had played a part, and too much time in each other’s company had set the spark, Keane blew the door open: “Mick, you're a liar … you're a f***ing w***er.
 I didn't rate you as a player, I don't rate you as a manager, and I don't rate you as a person.
 You're a f***ing w***er and you can stick your World Cup up your a***.
 The only reason I have any dealings with you is that somehow you are the manager of my country!
 You can stick it up your b****ks.”